Alia5/GlosSI/Readme.md

 * **Q: The overlay isn't showing up!**

   A: The overlay only works for windowed or borderless windowed mode applications.
 Nothing much I can do here.
      This is even true for UWP-Games!
-While it's true that UWP doesn't run exclusive fullscreen, they don't run, strictly speaking, classical borderless window either
+While it's true that UWP doesn't run exclusive fullscreen, , some Windows bullshit prevents unsigned apps from drawing over them.

      Try running your games as borderless window